DedicatedDev/ibc-sdk/docusaurus/docs/quickstart/quickstart-1.md

 :::

-The terminal output will show you the channel hanshake steps (`ChanOpenInit`,`ChanOpenTry`,`ChanOpenAck` and `ChanOpenConfirm`).
+The terminal output will show you the channel handshake steps (`ChanOpenInit`,`ChanOpenTry`,`ChanOpenAck` and `ChanOpenConfirm`).
 If successful, you've created the IBC channel to send packets over.

 The channel creation, in the context of the setup is displayed in the following diagram.
 Pay attention to the fact that for you as a cross-chain application developer, only the top part (the channel creation between the virtual chain and chain B) is of real concern.
 The IBC SDK takes care of the rest.